 Demosthenes Fotiades played the violin in the first three musical parts.
 The sound material was then processed digitally.

 The central concept has to do with the puppet, a symbol of the child’s universe, a place where inner and outer reality are experienced as an integrated sensation.

 This reflects the inner continuum of our personal sense of time and our own personal history contrasted to a fragmentary, void, dissociated adult life.

 Of course, there are not good or bad solutions.

-It can be destructive to remain a child as well as it is destructive to become a sterilized adult.
+It can be destructive to remain a child as well as it is destructive to become a sterilised adult.

-During life we have to be all the time both, we have to dynamically equalize our multiple natures, needs, tensions.
+During life we have to be all the time both, we have to dynamically equalise our multiple natures, needs, tensions.

 The dream of the puppet is to connect her pieces, to become a «whole» being, a child and an adult at the same time.